 History of Online Casinos

-Incredibly, online casino games have only been around since 1994, allowing players across the world to gamble without ever having to leave the comfort of their front rooms.
+Incredibly, real money online casino games have only been around since 1994, allowing players across the world to gamble without ever having to leave the comfort of their homes.

-Let's take a look at some of the big movers and shakers over the past 20+ years.
+Online casino history is a story of innovation and persistence.
+Let’s take a look at some of the big movers and shakers in poker and online gambling over the past 20+ years.

 1994 - First Gambling Licences Awarded

-The Caribbean island of Antigua & Barbuda gets the ball rolling with the first online gambling licenses.
-With the passing of the Free Trade and Processing Zone Act, online casinos wanting to operate online were given the right platform with which to offer real-money sites to players across the world.
+The Caribbean island of Antigua & Barbuda gets the ball rolling with the first online betting licenses.
+With the passing of the Free Trade and Processing Zone Act, casinos wanting to operate online were given the right platform with which to offer real-money sites to players across the world.

 1994 - First Online Casino Software Developed

-With Antigua making its move, Microgaming is established and releases the first online casino platforms.
+With Antigua making its move, Microgaming is established and releases the first online casino game and poker platforms for players looking to gamble online.

 1996 - First Standalone Online Casino Opens

-Opening in November 1996, InterCasino (InterTops) is the world's first online casino, offering table games and slots powered by Cryptologic.
+Opening in November 1996, InterCasino (InterTops) becomes the world's first online casino, offering table games and slots powered by Cryptologic for entertainment betting.
+A far cry from the old one-armed bandit slot machines of the past.

 1998 - World's First Progressive Jackpot Launches